Introductory computer science sequences FAQ

 What are the appropriate course combinations?

-The Department of Computer Science & Engineering has multiple courses that can be used for our two introductory courses.
+The Department of Computer Science & Engineering has multiple courses that can be used for our introductory courses.
 We require students to take a computer science I course that matches with a specific computer science II course.
+Starting in Spring 2025, we will offer a one-credit course to allow for non-matching intro courses to be utilized while ensuring that students have exposure to Python in their introductory sequence.

 Sequences below are the approved matches: